By: Hailey Farrow, Marketing Manager on behalf of CostQuest Associates.

 The COVID-19 pandemic outlined severe inefficiencies within the American infrastructure system as it became apparent that millions of Americans, especially locations in Tribal Regions, did not have sufficient access to high-speed internet.
-As the world continuously moves online, these Americans and rural communities are being left behind.
+As the world continuously moves online, these Americans and rural communities are in need of quality high-speed internet access to equalize access to economic, telemedicine, education, and more opportunities accessible online.

-Listed below are rural broadband grants specifically dedicated to expanding broadband service to rural communities to help ensure they do not get left behind as we progress further into the digital era.
+Listed below are rural broadband grants specifically dedicated to expanding broadband service to rural communities to help ensure they get access to high-quality internet access as the world progresses further into the digital era.

 Rural Broadband Grants Guide covers: